yeti-switch/doc/en/quick-start/quick_start.rst

             Dst number                   380487050321
    ==============================  =====================

 As a result two records will be shown, where the first record is an actual record of Call Profile that will be send to the Yeti/SEMS node for making call.
-This Call Profile has Initial and Next Rates of Dealpeer that was newly created.
+This Call Profile has Initial and Next Rates of Dialpeer that was newly created.
 Full log of call processing also will be shown under the resulting records.
 In our example we'll still receive 1.5 monetary units per minute from Customer after the initial interval and 3 monetary units during initial interval, but will pay less to the Vendor.
 So, in case of call with ten minutes length the profit will be (3-1)+(10-1)*(1.5-0.5) = 11 monetary units (16.5 will be received from the Customer and 5.5 will be paid to the Vendor).

 .. note::